- For the brown rice:

 *You can leave out the lemongrass and still get fabulous flavor!
 I know it can be difficult to find.
 I usually get mine from Whole Foods.

 If you’d like more protein in this dish, add another can of chickpeas, or if you aren’t vegetarian/vegan, you can add 1/2 pound of chopped cooked chicken breast.
+Additionally, you might be wondering, how many nectarines can I eat a day?
+You can also read this article if you’re interested.

 Our favorite dish from Southern Spain!
 Gambas al Pil Pil!